‘Digital Asset Security’: Was the Term Made Up by the SEC?

 Daniel M. Gallagher, former SEC commissioner and incumbent chief legal officer at Robinhood, pointed out the ongoing federal regulatory uncertainty in U.S. digital asset markets.
 This has hindered innovation and affected millions of Americans wanting to engage.
 He testified that the SEC’s stance on which digital assets qualify as investment contracts remains unclear.
 In contrast, instead of clear rules, the SEC continues to impose regulations through enforcement.

 “… millions of Americans who wish to participate in them have had to contend with innovation-killing federal regulatory uncertainty,” Gallagher said.
-He characterized the agency’s strategy as a “scorched earth” approach, which is detrimental to innovation in the blockchain and digital asset industries.
+He characterized the agency’s strategy as a “scorched earth” approach.
+He said this is detrimental to innovation in the blockchain and digital asset industries.

 Michael Liftik: “No other statutory authority besides assets transacted in investment contracts”